 The safety Standards Certificate is the final paperwork you'll need when selling a used car in Ontario.
 There's one exception to this rule, though.
 If you're selling your vehicle to your spouse, you don't need the safety certificate.

-To get the Safety Standards Certificate, take your vehicle to a Ministry of Transportation (MTO)-licenced inspection station and have them complete a safety inspection.
+To get the Safety Standards Certificate, take your vehicle to a Ministry of Transportation (MTO)-licensed inspection station and have them complete a safety inspection.

 The Safety Standards Certificate is valid for only 36 days, so if your vehicle takes a while to sell, you may have to pay for multiple inspections.
 These generally cost $80-$125, which can add up.